blakeanneberg/hugo_blakeanneberg.com/content/posts/Last_Minute.md

 - Running.
 I don't like rushing a run... or running to catch a train or a bus.
 - Packing up in the morning.
 Not fun, and I might forget something.

 Just not fun rushing things at the last minute.
+Usually means something needs to be looked at again.